mongodb/motor/doc/examples/callbacks-and-coroutines.rst

-Examples With Callbacks And Generators
+Examples With Callbacks And Coroutines
 ======================================

-Programming with Motor is far easier using Tornado's ``gen`` module than when using raw callbacks.
+Programming with Motor is far easier with Tornado coroutines than with raw callbacks.
 Here's an example that shows the difference.

 With callbacks
 --------------
 An application that can create and display short messages:

 .. code-block:: python